bubsler807/site/content/Blog/thomas pynchon intertextual.md

 Fang here functions as a mirror of ploy in V. Ploy as in plot.
 Fang is plotting.

-Ploy becomes "beastlike", having his teeth pulled out and replaced with metal fangs, he embodies the grotesque, a human sliding toward bestiality.
+Ploy becomes "beastlike", having his teeth pulled out and replaced with a metal (artificial) set, which he then files down into fangs He embodies the grotesque, a human sliding toward bestiality.

 In V. this contributes towards the thematics of gothic horror that is imbued throughout V. as well as the rest of his novels, and nods towards Pynchon's love of the cinematic monsters such as the wolfman, and in his later novels these themes become more explicit.
 Inherent Vice is saturated with monster references.